bradzacher/FioriBuildEnv/README.md

     gateway: '<url>',            // url for the service endpoint and deployment server : '<scheme>://<host>:<port>'
     localDevPort: '<port>',      // the port that browsersync will run off (defaults to 3000)
     bspDeployTarget: '<name>',   // the name of the BSP application to which the auto deployment script will deploy to
-    jsNamespace: '<ns>',         // the namespace for your UI5 code
     deploymentService: '<name>', // the name of the OData service which you setup (as per the deployment section below) }
 ```